discordjs/guide/guide/popular-topics/reactions.md

 		try {
 			await reaction.fetch();
 		} catch (error) {
-			console.error('Something went wrong when fetching the message: ', error);
+			console.error('Something went wrong when fetching the message:', error);
 			// Return as `reaction.message.author` may be undefined/null
 			return;
 		}
 	}

 	// Now the message has been cached and is fully available console.log(`${reaction.message.author}'s message "${reaction.message.content}" gained a reaction!`);
 	// The reaction is now also fully available and the properties will be reflected accurately: